 - Approximately 60% of Venmo customers are male.

-- Emojis are essential to the Venmo experience and what makes the service unique.
+- Emoji are essential to the Venmo experience and what makes the service unique.

 Venmo Trends and Stats

-PayPal highlighted Venmo’s success in its operating results for 2019.
-The service processed more than $102 billion during the financial year, marking a 65% year-on-year jump.
-Venmo further processed over $29 billion in total payment volume in the final quarter of the year, or a 56% jump.
+PayPal highlighted Venmo’s success in its operating results for 2020.
+The service processed about $159 billion in total payment volume, which is higher than the $102 billion recorded in 2019.
+This result reveals a 56% year-on-year jump.
+Venmo further processed about $47 billion in total payment volume in the final quarter of the year.
+This figure shows a 60% y-o-y jump compared to the $29 billion processed during Q4 the previous year.

 2. Venmo was among the top four most popular P2P payment apps among Americans in 2017-2018.